Uplift » What’s in Your Car Accident Settlement Agreement?

 • Lost income

 A car accident settlement agreement is a formal document.
 The aim of this form, sometimes called a waiver or release, is to resolve the differences between the two parties.
-The document also releases the opposing parties from liability.
+The document also releases the opposing party from liability.
 When this agreement is signed by both parties, it becomes legally enforceable.

 To ensure a settlement agreement is valid, include the following: